Climate-related financial disclosure: key features and guidance to prepare

 Directors' declaration

-The Act introduces a transition period for directors' declarations for the first three years under the regime.
-During this period, directors are required to make a qualified declaration that, 'in their opinion, the entity has taken reasonable steps to ensure the substantive provisions2 of the sustainability report are in accordance with the Corporations Act'.
+The Act introduces a transition period for directors' declarations for the first three years under the CRFD regime.
+During this period, directors are required to make a qualified declaration that, 'in their opinion, the entity has taken reasonable steps to ensure the substantive provisions of the sustainability report are in accordance with the Corporations Act'.[3]

 However, for financial years commencing on and from 1 January 2028, directors will face a higher standard, requiring a more definitive declaration that, 'in their opinion, the substantive provisions in the sustainability report are in accordance with the Corporations Act' (removing the 'reasonable steps' qualification).

-For listed entities, the directors' declaration regarding the sustainability report is not required to be supported by any CEO and CFO declaration regarding the sustainability report (unlike a directors' declaration in relation to an entity's financial statements under s 295A of the Corporations Act).
+For listed entities, the directors' declaration regarding the sustainability report is not required to be supported by any CEO or CFO declaration regarding the sustainability report (unlike a directors' declaration in relation to an entity's financial statements under s 295A of the Corporations Act).

 Potential future inclusion of non-climate sustainability disclosures